ai-yliu/openrouter-client/README.md

 *   `--output-path` (Optional): Directory path where the final JSON comparison result file should be saved (uses an auto-generated filename like `<input_basename>_comparison.json`).
 Mutually exclusive with `--output`.
 *   `--temp-dir` (Optional): Directory path to store intermediate files (VLM output, NER outputs).
 If not provided, uses the system's default temporary directory.
 *   `--debug` (Optional): If this flag is present, intermediate temporary files will *not* be deleted after the workflow completes.
+*   `--db-config` (Optional): Path to the database configuration file (default: `db_config.ini`).
+If provided and valid, the tool will log job and task details to the specified PostgreSQL database.
+See `db_config.ini.template` for the required format.

 ### Workflow